antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "Magnitude_ub": 0.15,
     "hypo_baryc_distance": 1.0,          # Rupture barycenters at less than 1 Length (inferred from scaling law for each Magnitude bin) form hypocenter will be accounted

-move into the preprocess folder:
+To sart the preprocess run, move into the preprocess folder:

     cd preprocess

 If you have a licensed version of MATLAB run the script *create_mesh_file.m*.
-Properly adding matlab command to your .bashrc file you can also run from the terminal typing:
+Properly adding matlab command to your .bashrc file you can also run it from the terminal typing:

     matlab -nodisplay -nosplash -nodesktop -r "run('create_mesh_file.m'); exit;"

 Alternatively, if you have installed MATLAB runtime, type:

-    ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99
+    ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-The second step will create some importante configuration files containing the interdistances between all the grid nodes, type the following commands:
+The second step will create some important configuration files containing the interdistances between all the grid nodes, type the following commands:

     cd matrix_connection_gen
     make clean
     make
     ./input_conn.x

 Finally the last script will generate a selection of rupture barycenters having a fixed minimum interdistance, optimised to avoid to have too much similar rupture areas, in particular for large magnitude bins.
 This selection is based on the magnitude binning and the selected scaling laws that are set in the file *config_files/Parameters/scaling_relationships.json*.
-In this example we used a selection similar to that one proposed for TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationship.
+In this example we used a selection similar to that one proposed in the framework of the project TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationships.
 You can either run this part from the MATLAB interface with the script *ind_baryc_pre.m* or typing:

      matlab -nodisplay -nosplash -nodesktop -r "run('ind_baryc_pre.m'); exit;"

-Alternatively, with the MATLAB Runtime you can digit:
+Alternatively, with the MATLAB Runtime you can type:

-    ./run_ind_baryc_pre.sh /usr/local/MATLAB/MATLAB_Runtime/v99
+    ./run_ind_baryc_pre.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

 - RUPTURE AREAS AND SLIP DISTRIBUTIONS

-In the folder bin run the script for the Rupture area computation, that is the MATLAB script *Rupture_areas_OF.m*
+To start the computation of the rupture areas, in the folder *bin*, run the MATLAB script *Rupture_areas_OF.m*

 it can be also run typing:

     matlab -nodisplay -nosplash -nodesktop -r "run('Rupture_areas_OF.m'); exit;"

-or, alternatively (with MATLAB Runtime)
+or, alternatively (with MATLAB Runtime):

     ./run_Rupture_areas_OF.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-Finally with the following commands you run the slip distribution computation:
+Finally with the following commands you run the slip distributions computation:

      cd ../src/k223d/
      make clean